SomaLogic/SomaLogic-Data/README.md

 ### Example File Description

-This file, `example_data.adat`, contains a SomaScan V4 study from a set of human samples.
+The file, `example_data.adat`, contains a SomaScan V4.0 study from a set of human samples.
 The RFU measurements themselves and other identifiers have been altered to protect personally identifiable information (PII), but also retain underlying biological signal as much as possible.
-There are 192 total EDTA-plasma samples across two 96-well plate runs which are broken down by the following types:
+There are 192 total EDTA-plasma samples from four plate runs which are broken down by the following types:
 * 170 clinical samples
 * 10 calibrators (replicate controls for combining data across runs)
 * 6 QC samples (replicate controls used to assess run quality)
 * 6 Buffer samples (no protein controls)

+The second file, `example_data_v4.1_plasma.adat`, contains a SomaScan V4.1 study from the same set of human samples.
+RFU measurements have been altered protect PII in this file as well.
+There are 163 EDTA Plasma samples from four 96-well plate runs which include the following:
+* 163 clinical samples
+* 20 calibrators
+* 12 QC samples
+* 12 Buffer samples

 ### Data Processing